-Available option for Creek Side, Timber Ridge, Wind River, and Black Stone.
+Available option for Creek Side, Timber Ridge, Wind River, Black Stone, and Glacier Peak.

-Each Zamp Solar Module produces up to 95 watts of DC power with 5.3 amps at 17.9 volts of DC in full sunlight and has a 25 year limited warranty on power output.
+Each Zamp Solar Module produces up to 160 watts of DC power with 5.3 amps at 17.9 volts of DC in full sunlight and has a 25 year limited warranty on power output.
 This electrical power is fed to the charge controller indicator.
 The controller regulates the current flow from the solar module so your battery won't be overcharged.

 The charge controller can handle up to 30 amps of charging current.
-The system can be expanded to add an optional second 95 watt Solar Module.
+The system can be expanded to add an optional second and third 160 watt Solar Module(s).